conan-io/docs/reference/config_files/conan.conf.rst

 The ``config_install_interval`` variable starts a time scheduler which runs :command:`conan config install` according the time interval configured.
 It only accepts the follow time intervals: minutes, hours and days.

+The ``required_conan_version`` variable validates if the current Conan client version is valid according to its version.
+When it's not according to the required version or its range, Conan raises an exception before running any command.
+It accepts SemVer format, including version range.
+This configuration is useful When a company wants to align the Conan client version used by all teams.

 Storage
 +++++++